-The extra & in the first version of clone() is necessary, because a traditional const method binds both to const reference and vvalue reference.
+The extra & in the first version of clone() is necessary, because a traditional const method binds both to const reference and rvalue reference.

-The override keyword tells the compiler that the method should have a definition in a base class.
-You can omit it if you don't like it, but using it gives some protection against typos.
+The override keyword tells the compiler that the method must have a definition in a base class.